KimberlyCrawford/Mapping_Earthquakes/README.md

 ## Challenge

-The purpose of this challenge was to expand on the project completed during the module and use JavaScript and ??? to see the earthquake data in relation to the tectonic plates’ location on the earth as well as all the earthquakes with a magnitude greater than 4.5 on the map.
+The purpose of this challenge was to expand on the project completed during the module to see the earthquake data in relation to the tectonic plates’ location on the earth as well as all the earthquakes with a magnitude greater than 4.5 on the map.

 #### Deliverable 1: Add Tectonic Plate Data